wdemp/security-plus-notes/README.md

 - A replay attack is a network attack in which data packets are repeated or delayed by an outside attacker.

 - Signatures are the patterns that an **IDS** looks for when detecting attacks.
-- Zero Day Attack: A completely unknown glitch found in the software that neither the manufacturer or client knew existed.
+- Zero Day Attack: A completely unknown exploit found in the software that neither the manufacturer or client knew existed.
+This is often performed by a black hat attacker.
+The best way to prevent this attack is to keep updating your system and patching when needed.

 ## Authentication
 - Radius